Gabriel Kazu

-Gabriel Kazu Rossato Yanagu (born 9 June 1999), commonly known as Kazu, is a Brazilian footballer who plays as a midfielder for Avaí.
+Gabriel Kazu Rossato Yanagu (born 9 June 1999), commonly known as Kazu, is a Brazilian footballer who plays as a midfielder for Tombense.

 Early life

-Kazu was born in Japan to Brazilian parents: his father is of Japanese descent, and his mother of Italian descent.
+Kazu was born in Seki, Gifu Prefecture to a Japanese-Brazilian father and an Italian-Brazilian mother.
 His parents were injured in a car accident in 1998, and spent their life savings to pay the hospital bills.
 Kazu's father moved his family to his ancestral Japan to work as dekasegis to rebuild their life.
-Kazu was born in Seki, Japan, and named after the Japanese international footballer Kazuyoshi Miura.
+Kazu was named after Japanese international footballer Kazuyoshi Miura.